The Celebrity Political Philosopher

 Perfection May Not be Ethical

 “First, individual rights cannot be sacrificed for the sake of the general good, and second, the principles of justice that specify these rights cannot be premised on any particular vision of the good life.
-What justifies the rights is not that they maximize the general welfare or otherwise promote the good, but rather that they comprise a fair framework within which individuals and groups can choose their own values and ends, consistent with a similar liberty for others.” -Michael Sandel critiquing liberalism in his paper “The Procedural Republic and the Unencumbered Self.
-4
+What justifies the rights is not that they maximize the general welfare or otherwise promote the good, but rather that they comprise a fair framework within which individuals and groups can choose their own values and ends, consistent with a similar liberty for others.”

 As science continues to make advances and develop new procedures, Sandel began to question the ethical component of genetic mutation.
 In his 2009 book The Case Against Perfection, Sandel explores moral quandaries that the promise of biomedical science brings to light.
 Although biogenetics can help us treat and even prevent a number of diseases, it also brings the possibility of genetically editing out imperfections in our genes to get the perfect “designer baby”.
 His book acts as a response to the uneasiness that these possibilities instilled in people but who found it difficult to articulate their apprehension.5 For Sandel, these possibilities represent the need to bring spiritual notions back into the question of science and morality.